-However, defining these targets is not easy because their identities are often carefully covered and their roles in criminal acts remain unclear.
-To identify high value targets, it is necessary for investigators to first gather background information or evidence through their daily activities in reaction to a single or limited episode of crime.
-When involvement of an organized criminal group is suspected, extended investigation or inquiry must be considered and more intensive collection and analysis of information and evidence should be conducted in order to uncover the entire structure of the group, its finances and relationships with other criminal groups.
+More specifically, during the investigation stage, to identify high-value targets, it is necessary for investigators to first gather background information and evidence through their daily activities in reaction to a single or limited episode of crime.
+When involvement of an organized criminal group is suspected, intensive collection and analysis of information and evidence should be conducted in order to uncover the entire structure of the group, its finances and relationships with other criminal groups.
 Then, the identities and whereabouts of the core members of the group may be revealed.
-Only through these persistent investigative efforts will the important elements of the crime become clear, such as who is to be arrested, which conduct should be the focus of the prosecution, and which laws are to be applied.
+Only through these persistent investigative efforts will the important elements of the prosecution, and which laws are to be applied.
+Some investigative techniques, such as utilization of informants, controlled delivery, electronic surveillance and undercover operations, can be effective measures to identify high-value targets and collect evidence on their involvement in specific criminal conduct.